Rates and Rate Groups

 Create a rate for each of the standard inspection rates that you quote on a proposal.
 The actual charge out rate can be changed in a project to be discounted or surcharged to the client if required.

-Tip: When charging an hourly rate for a site visit, create a staff rate for the task instead of inspection rates.
+• When charging an hourly rate for a site visit, create a staff rate for the task instead of inspection rates.
 Inspection rates are a flat fee rate.
 This means if the staff member takes 8 hours or 15 hours to complete the task, the client is still only charged the same flat fee.

-Office expense items
+Office expense

 Create a list of fixed cost items that you produce in your office for projects.
-These items can be used to on-charge the cost of this internal task to your client on a project invoice. e.g. Printing black & white, printing color, photocopying, binding, presentation kits, or survey equipment hire per day rate.
+These items can be used to on-charge the cost of this internal task to your client on a project invoice. e.g. Printing black & white, printing colour, photocopying, binding, presentation kits, or survey equipment hire per day rate.
 Try creating a different office expense item rate for each paper size or document type that your office will print, photocopy or bind. e.g. letter, A3, A4, B1, A0 etc.

 Tip: If the item is purchased through an external third party, try using supplier expense items instead.

-Supplier markup
+Supplier

 Tip: If the same item is often purchased via a supplier, try using supplier expense items instead to track the changes in cost for the item over time.